 Here’s a screenshot:

-You might notice that the URL that Gmail gives for more information about the 69585 bounce is a broken URL.
-In fact, it redirects to a webpage that has nothing to do with the 69585 bounce:
+You might notice that the URL that Gmail gives for more information about the 69585 bounce is a URL that gives no information on the 69585 error:

-Surprisingly, there’s almost no good information on the web about this bounce code.
+This information is based on the findings of our sysadmins.
 The best explanation we can find directly from Google is here:

 The relevant part of the explanation is: